Sharp rise in reported cyber incidents in Switzerland

 Swisscom records over 200 million cyberattacks per month

+Swiss state-owned telecommunications provider Swisscom has to defend against 200 million cyberattacks on its own infrastructure every month.

-In the case of “fraudulent competitions”, the OFCS has even observed a tripling in the number of messages received in the second half of 2024 (around 2,400 new messages).
+In the case of “fraudulent competitions”, the NCSC has even observed a tripling in the number of messages received in the second half of 2024 (around 2,400 new messages).
 In many cases, the names of well-known Swiss food and retail companies, electronics retailers and transport companies were misused.

 Scammers offer fake support

 Almost 90% of the messages supposedly came from the public sector, with the remainder from businesses.
 The latter have been hard hit by the phenomenon of “CEO fraud”.
-These are supposedly urgent requests for payment from the CEO.
+These are supposedly urgent requests for payment from a company boss.

 In 2024, local authorities and churches were particularly affected by this phenomenon.
 Telephone calls from people pretending to be bank employees or sticking QR codes on parking meters are also part of current scam schemes.
 In addition to traditional e-mails and text messages, scammers are also using iMessages to bypass the SMS filters of major ISPs.